-The Site Master is a hand held SWR/RL (standing wave ratio/return loss), transmission gain/loss and Distance-To- Fault (DTF) measurement instrument that includes a built-in synthesized signal source.
-All models include a keypad to enter data and a liquid crystal display (LCD) to provide graphic indications of SWR, RL or dB over the selected frequency range and SWR or RL over the selected distance.
+The Site Master is a hand held SWR/RL (standing wave ratio/return loss), and Distance-To-Fault (DTF) measurement instrument that includes a built-in synthesized signal source.
+All models include a keypad to enter data and a liquid crystal display (LCD) to provide graphic indications of SWR or RL over the selected frequency range and selected distance.
 The Site Master is capable of up to 2.5 hours of continuous operation from a fully charged field-replaceable battery and can be operated from a 12.5 dc source.
 Built-in energy conservation features can be used to extend battery life over an eight-hour work day.

-The Site Master is designed for measuring SWR, return loss, or one-port cable insertion loss and locating faulty RF components in antenna systems.
+The Site Master is designed for measuring SWR, return loss, or cable insertion loss and locating faulty RF components in antenna systems.
 Power monitoring is available as an option.
-Site Master model S251B includes transmission gain or loss (S21) measurements and an optional built-in bias tee.
+Site Master models S114B and S332B include spectrum analysis capability.
 The displayed trace can be scaled or enhanced with frequency markers or a limit line.
 A menu option provides for an audible "beep" when the limit value is exceeded.
 To permit use in low-light environments, the LCD can be back lit using a front panel key.